pglevy/wiki-import-test/Project-story-—-Medical-Supply-Catalog.md

-As a proof-of-concept, our team determined the solution would include two primary pages: a catalog page and an item page.
+As a proof-of-concept, our team built a prototype that would include a redesign for two primary pages: a catalog page and a product page.

 ## Page features

-The catalog page displays nine product pages across five distinct categories.
-The following are included:
+The catalog page displays nine product pages across five distinct categories with the following included:

 - Cards with related media images
 - Metadata for the number of products in a category